Mamdani to Hold Brief Meeting With Orthodox Jewish Leaders

 New York City Mayor Zohran Mamdani is scheduled to meet Monday with a small group of Orthodox Jewish leaders amid continued criticism over his handling of concerns about anti-Israel rhetoric — though some Jewish leaders say the meeting appears to be little more than a brief "photo op," the New York Post reported Sunday.

-The meeting, expected to last 15 to 20 minutes, will primarily include Orthodox community representatives rather than leaders from major Jewish advocacy organizations, according to sources familiar with the plans.
+The meeting, expected to last 15–20 minutes, will primarily include Orthodox community representatives rather than leaders from major Jewish advocacy organizations, according to sources familiar with the plans.

 Among those expected to attend is Rabbi Moshe Indig, a leader of a Satmar sect in Williamsburg, Brooklyn, who drew attention last year after endorsing Mamdani during the mayoral campaign.